llpeterson/direct/framing.md

 detecting the end of a file with a sentinel value is to include the number of items in the file at the beginning of the file.
 The same is true in framing—the number of bytes contained in a frame can be included as a field in the frame header.
-The DECNET's DDCMP uses this approach, as illustrated in [Figure 4](#ddcmp).
+DDCMP used this approach, as illustrated in [Figure 3](#ddcmp).
 In this example, the `COUNT` field specifies how many bytes are contained in the frame's body.